prof. dr hab. Marcin Gruchała

-Chairman of the Assembly of the Fahrenheit Union of Universities in GdańskRector of the Gdańsk University of Technology
+Chairman of the Assembly of the Fahrenheit Union of Universities in GdańskRector of the Medical University of Gdańsk

 prof. dr hab. inż.
 Adriana Zaleska-Medynska